shivamasilamani/shopmate-microapi/readme.md

 # Deployment

-All services are deployed to Google app engine and database is running in Google Cloud SQL service which is also part of Google Cloud Platform.
+All services are deployed to Google App Engine and database is running on Google Cloud SQL service which is also part of Google Cloud Platform.
 There is also a cron job which is scheduled to run every 12 hours to clear inactive shopping carts.

 ![](http://i65.tinypic.com/2jd1jk4.png)